Merchant & Townswomen at Home

 - LIVESTOCK & POULTRY

-women today have a full-time or part-time paid employment
+Many women today have a full-time or part-time paid employment

 or source of income and still have domestic duties to attend to

 when they get home.
-We have the convenience of being able to buy goods and services,
+We have the convenience of being able to buy

-and served the food to the table herself.
-Even if she had servants,
+family and served the food to the table herself.
+Even if she had

-post over the fire, a spoon in her hand in the act of cooking.
+iron post over the fire, a spoon in her hand in the act of cooking.

 Wills of women often list valuable and broken cooking implements

 insert will here